ninuxorg/nodeshot/docs/topics/synchronizers.rst

-Once the file is saved and you are sure it's on your pythonpath you have to add a tuple in ``settings.NODESHOT_SYNCHRONIZERS`` in which the first element is the path to the file and the second element is the name you want to show in the admin interface in the list *"synchronizer_class"*:
+Once the file is saved and you are sure it's on your pythonpath you have to add a tuple in ``settings.NODESHOT_SYNCHRONIZERS`` in which the first element is the path to the file and the second element is the name you want to show in the admin interface in the *"Synchronizer"* select:

 .. code-block:: python